GameDrivenDesign/godot-multiplayer-template/README.md

 * Create a player scene.
 * Open `Launcher.tscn` and set the level and player scene files in the Launcher's configuration.
 The Launcher scene will be started as the game's main scene and will then place your selected level inside itself.

-### Syncing on game start
-Each object, that should be synced among the clients, needs a `Sync` node, found in `sync/sync.tscn`.
-For example, to ensure that all objects are in the same position on game start, add the `position` property to the `synced_properties` list (if you're building a 3d game, use `transform` instead).

-`Sync` will ensure that the object appears on newly connected clients in the same state.
-After connection, you are responsible for keeping things synchronized.

 ### Synchronizing

 **Summary of the below**: if the property you want to synchronize...